 If you are a caring person and interested in helping others, then this is the course for you!
 Health and Social Care is all about working with people and covers such a wide curriculum, focusing on how to support individuals from the very beginning of their lives until end-of-life care.
-With the current COVID 19 pandemic there is a huge intake in people wanting to work in the NHS and help others.
-As well as the health element this course also helps you prepare for a vocation in social care, looking at the roles of social workers, youth workers etc. Individuals working in the health and social care sector have a vital role to play in the lives of the people they work with and on this course, you will learn a variety of personal and professional skills to enable you to work with people of all ages.
+As well as the health element, this course also helps you prepare for a vocation in social care, looking at the roles of social workers, youth workers etc. Individuals working in the health and social care sector have a vital role to play in the lives of the people they work with.
+You will learn a variety of personal and professional skills to enable you to work with people of all ages.

-This course provides a practical, real-world approach to learning and develops specific knowledge and skills that will be vital as you consider future employment or further study.
-As well as completing the compulsory curriculum, there will also be opportunities to get involved in various charity work and extra-curricular activities such as shoeboxes for the homeless, sending cards to terminally ill children, dementia friend training, first aid training and much more.
+This course, which is equivalent to a GCSE, provides a practical, real-world approach to learning and develops specific knowledge and skills that will be vital as you consider future employment or further study.

-Units you will study and the skills you will learn include:
+Units you will study and the skills you will learn include